강의

 • However, it takes some time to get used to the declarative programming style.

-• So it's true that there is some barrier to entry, but I don't think it's an insurmountable barrier.
+• So, it's true that there are some barriers to entry.
+But I don't think they're insurmountable.

-• I believe that reactive programming will not only help you take your development skills to the next level , but will also be a great opportunity for you as a developer to experience a change in your way of thinking about development .
+• I believe that reactive programming will not only help you improve your development skills to the next level , but will also be a great opportunity for you to experience a shift in your mindset towards development as a developer .

-What can I learn in Part 2 of the lecture?
+What can I learn in Part 2 ?

-• In Kevin's Easy RxJava Part 2, we will cover Hot Publisher, scheduler, debugging, and testing that were not covered in Part 1.
-And finally, we will get a feel for how RxJava, which we learned in Parts 1 and 2, can be utilized in Spring Boot through hands-on practice.
+• In Part 2 of Kevin's Easy RxJava, we'll cover topics not covered in Part 1, such as Hot Publishers, schedulers, debugging, and testing.
+Finally, we'll get a feel for how the RxJava we learned in Parts 1 and 2 can be applied to Spring Boot through hands-on practice.

 [Capture of lecture material on the concept of threads]

-• I think testing is one of the most important areas when developing an application.
-There are limitations to testing RxJava code, which is an asynchronous programming language, in the general Java way.
-In the testing section, you can learn how to effectively test the code you have implemented in RxJava.
+• Testing is a crucial aspect of application development.
+However, testing RxJava code, an asynchronous programming language, using standard Java methods has its limitations.
+In the testing section, you'll learn how to effectively test your code in RxJava.

-• In the last section of Part 2, we will conduct a hands-on project on how to utilize the RxJava programming we have learned so far in Spring Boot.
-The hands-on project itself is simple, but it will give you insight into how to utilize RxJava in application development.
+• The final section of Part 2 will present a hands-on project demonstrating how to leverage the RxJava programming skills learned so far in Spring Boot.
+While the project itself is simple, it will provide insight into how RxJava can be utilized in application development.

-[Capture of lecture material on the flow of operations of the hands-on project]
+[Capture of lecture material on the flow of the hands-on project]

 • Finally, after completing this lecture, we present a roadmap for future learning related to reactive programming.